 A regular, or in bond-speak, “nominal” bond is an IOU.
 You lend the government $1,000 for a set term.
 They pay you interest every 6 months and they repay you $1,000 when the term ends.

-The biggest enemy to nominal bonds is inflation.
+The biggest enemy of nominal bonds is inflation.
 Over time, inflation eats away the value of the interest and the repaid principal.
-A 6% CD sounds good if the inflation is 2%, but not so good if the inflation is 5%.
+A 4% CD sounds good if the inflation is 2%, but not so good if the inflation is 8%.
 With TIPS, both the principal and the interest payments go up with inflation.
-You are guaranteed a “real” interest rate after inflation whether the inflation ends up being 2% or 5%.
+You are guaranteed a “real” interest rate after inflation whether the inflation ends up being 2% or 8%.

-The Treasury Department sells TIPS in auctions, very much like how Dutch auctions on eBay work.
+The Treasury Department sells TIPS in auctions.
 Institutions (read “big money”) submit bids to the Treasury for how much they want to buy and how much they want to pay.
-We small fish get to tag along with “non-competitive bids.”
+Retail investors get to tag along with “non-competitive bids.”
 When the auction settles, everybody pays the same price.
 This is the only place I know in financial services where retail investors are on equal footing with the big guys.

 Inflation linked or not, this is still bond money.
 You get a small return after inflation.
-You don’t necessarily get “rich” on this kind of stuff.
+You don’t necessarily get “rich” on TIPS.
 Because it’s bond money, you typically hold them in a Traditional or Roth IRA unless you run out of room there or if you are saving for a short term for a car, home down payment, etc.

-- what is your goal?
+- What’s your goal?

-- how much money are you allocating to bonds?
+- How much money are you allocating to bonds?

-- how do you want to hold the bond money, in a balanced fund, a separate bond fund, or individual bonds?
+- How do you want to hold the bond money, in a balanced fund, a separate bond fund, or individual bonds?

 Say No To Management Fees

-If an advisor is charging you a percentage of your assets, you are paying 5-10x too much.
+If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.